shenghaoyang/get_tsc_coeff/README.md

     meson setup builddir
     ninja -C builddir

+To attempt linking `libbpf` statically, setup the build director with:

+    meson setup -Dlibbpf_static=true builddir

+Watch out for warnings about static versions of `libbpf`'s own dependencies not being found.

 # Run

 This program relies on a bunch of private `vvar` details.
 It may return bogus